NathanKr/next.js-static-blog-with-markdown/README.md

 <h2>Points of interest</h2>
 <ul>
-<li>in most md file in data\posts the <a href='https://www.markdownguide.org/basic-syntax/'>markdown format</a> but i am using HTML in test-nath.md and it is working nicely including styling and img !!!</li>
+<li>in most md file in data\posts the <a href='https://www.markdownguide.org/basic-syntax/'>markdown format</a> is used.
+But i am using HTML in test-nath.md and it is working VERY nicely including styling and img !!!</li>
 </ul>

 <h2>Reference</h2>